Curtis Joseph: International play

 Joseph was a member of the Canada men's national ice hockey team, having played for the team in several international tournaments, including the 1996 Men's World Ice Hockey Championships, the 1996 World Cup of Hockey, the 2002 Winter Olympics, and the 2007 Spengler Cup.
 Joseph helped lead the team to the Spengler Cup championship on December 31, 2007.

 Personal life

 Joseph has been married twice and has seven children, including a nephew he is raising with his second wife.
 Joseph was previously married to Nancy.
 The couple had four children together before divorcing in 2009.
-Joseph married former Playboy playmate Stephanie Glasson in 2012.
+Joseph married Stephanie Glasson in 2012.
 In 2014 the couple gave birth to their daughter.
 Curtis Joseph also has a step daughter by way of his second wife.

 His autobiography, Cujo: The Untold Story of My Life On and Off the Ice, was released in 2018.

+Joseph is slated to be inducted into the St. Louis Blues Hall of Fame on January 24, 2025 along with Jim Roberts and Wayne Babych.